The club is to be known as ‘The Flying Tin Cans’.

 c.
 Treasurer: will be responsible for the collection and disbursement of all donations

-belonging to the group and will keep proper accounting records of all transactions.
+belonging to the club and will keep proper accounting records of all transactions.
 They will present

 to the members at the Annual General Meeting (AGM), a balance sheet and income and expenditure account showing the clubs financial position and the results of all transactions for the year.